 Nilsson spent seven seasons as the head men’s coach at Mississippi State after a five-year stint as an assistant coach with the Waves’ men’s squad.
 During his first stop in Malibu, Nilsson helped lead the Pepperdine men to the 2006 NCAA championship.

-After leaving Pepperdine in 2007, Nilsson spent the last seven seasons coaching the men's squad at his alma mater, Mississippi State.
+After leaving Pepperdine in 2007, Nilsson spent seven seasons coaching the men’s squad at his alma mater, Mississippi State.
 There he compiled a record of 95-76 while going 36-42 in the tough Southeastern Conference.
 He led the Bulldogs to back-to-back SEC West titles in 2011 and 2012 and brought MSU to four-straight NCAA Tournaments from 2011-14.

 Nilsson first brought the Bulldogs to the NCAA Championship in 2011, their first appearance since 2005, and MSU advanced to the second round.
 After reaching the second round again in 2012, Nilsson’s young 2013 team eclipsed expectations and advanced to the NCAA Championship round of 16 for the first time since 2001.
 Mississippi State made their fourth-consecutive appearance at the tournament in 2014 and reached the second round.

-Nilsson has racked up the honors for himself as well throughout his time at MSU, including an SEC Coach of the Year honor in 2011 and two ITA Southern Region Coach of the Year honors in 2011 and 2013.
+Nilsson had racked up the honors for himself as well throughout his time at MSU, including an SEC Coach of the Year honor in 2011 and two ITA Southern Region Coach of the Year honors in 2011 and 2013.

 In the classroom, Nilsson’s teams have been just as dominant.
 MSU has been named an ITA All-Academic team for the past five seasons, producing 40 Academic All-SEC selections and 29 ITA Scholar-Athlete selections.
 Nilsson has also had two players named Capital One/CoSIDA Academic All-Americans.